 In addition, the CDC recommends that states provide greater access to substance abuse options, which could include Medication-Assisted Treatment (MAT), as well as resources and training related to naloxone administration.
 These initiatives could limit opioid-related overdoses and deaths.
 Finally, the organization suggests that community public health groups offer better-integrated prevention services, which may include needle exchange programs.
 When used together, these approaches can prevent users from starting heroin, reduce addiction to this dangerous drug, reverse overdose, and decrease overdose-related deaths.

 The heroin epidemic shows no signs of slowing in the U.S., and public health officials will need dedicated professionals equipped with the knowledge and skills necessary to implement innovative programs.
-With a graduate degree in public health from Keck School of Medicine of USC, you may have the opportunity to gain a more complete understanding of this public health crisis and put your experience to work making a difference.
+With an online MPH degree from Keck School of Medicine of USC, you may have the opportunity to gain a more complete understanding of this public health crisis and put your experience to work making a difference.

 - Vaping: A Growing Public Health Crisis